 The University of New England is an equal opportunity institution.
 Inquiries or concerns may be directed to the Director of Human Resources, in that person’s capacity as the ADA Compliance Officer at (207) 602-2384.

-Students, faculty and staff with disabilities are encouraged to discuss any individual evacuation issues with the Department of Safety and Security.
+Students, faculty, and professional staff with disabilities are encouraged to discuss any individual evacuation issues with the Department of Safety and Security.
 In order to maximally assure safe exit from a building being evacuated, you are encouraged to make prior arrangements.

 Arrangements for assistance are usually best accomplished between the individual requiring assistance and one or more peers in the form of a buddy plan.
 Persons with disabilities who are unable or unwilling to make such arrangements may contact the faculty or staff member in charge of a facility or activity to make arrangements for assistance with evacuation.
 Redundant arrangements should be made to ensure the needed assistance is provided should the primary provider be absent when an emergency occurs.